cyberphone/doc/payments/review-secure-payment-confirmation.md

 a "framework" approach, which enables tying ("lock-in") merchants to unique checkout solutions and payment networks.

-Representatives for *merchants*, *consumers*, or *banks* are entirely absent from the plot, not to mention *independent* payment technologists and thinkers.
+Representatives for *merchants*, *consumers*, or *banks* on the other hand, are entirely absent from the plot, not to mention *independent* payment technologists and thinkers.

-This situation seems rather unsatisfactory for a *standards* organization that calls itself WORLD Wide Web Consortium.
+This situation seems a bit unsatisfactory for a *standards* organization that calls itself WORLD Wide Web Consortium.

 That the *other browser vendors* have not been active in the payment WG